Food & Agriculture

 Flickr | US Aid

-Shockingly, despite such high levels of food scarcity and hunger, one third of the food we produce is then wasted.
+Shockingly, despite such high levels of global food scarcity and hunger, one-third of the food we produce is then wasted.
 Hunger also has a gender issue - 60% of those facing food insecurity are women.
 The true vulnerability of our food systems was exposed when the covid-19 pandemic plunged 122 million more people into hunger.
 The Russian war in Ukraine then created vast disruptions and price hikes to the world's supply of grains, cereals and fertilisers.

-“There is more than enough food in the world to go around.
-More than enough money to fund efficient and sustainable food systems to feed the world, while supporting decent work for those who grow the food we eat.” - UN Secretary-General, António Guterres
+"There is more than enough food in the world to go around.
+More than enough money to fund efficient and sustainable food systems to feed the world, while supporting decent work for those who grow the food we eat." - UN Secretary-General António Guterres

 Line graph called 'World Hunger Continues Dramatic Rise'.
 It shows the number of undernurished people worldwide from 2005 - 2021